-Recently, CBS DC reported that Trail Rangers from the Washington Area Bicyclist Association (WABA) are monitoring the Metropolitan Branch Trail and other trails in the D.C. metro-area for safety.
+Recently, CBS DC reported that Trail Rangers from the Washington Area Bicyclist Association (WABA) are monitoring the Metropolitan Branch Trail and other bike routes in the D.C. metro-area for safety.

 According to the news source, the Trail Rangers program began operating in 2013, through a grant from the DDOT’s Urban Forestry Administration.
 Those involved in the program work most weekdays, in an attempt to make trails safer for cyclists by assisting with flat tires and helping repair bikes that may not be operational.